Skip to main content

 cache_hit

-The value is included if the cache configuration was used during the start() call and returns
+The value is included if the cache configuration was used during the start() call and is:

-• true if the get() response was retrieved form the cache.
+• true if the get() response was retrieved from the cache.

 • false if the get() response came directly from the Fingerprint backend.